 - Where will you see me?
 In my home?
 At your office?

 - How much is an initial visit with you?
 Is any of this covered by insurance?

 - What resources or teaching materials will you provide me at our visit?

 - Do you offer support groups or follow-up support?

 - Do you offer any classes or support groups to help me navigate different breastfeeding milestones such as returning to work, offering solids, or biting?

 - Do you have any testimonials or references you are willing to share with me?

-Come see me or one of my fabulous colleagues at The Birth Center in Wilmington, DE.
+Schedule a consultation.
 Let us take the time to teach you about your own unique baby and breastfeeding relationship during a one on one consultation.